Business group sees thousands of U.S. jobs from Pacific trade deal

 Democrats worry that another free trade deal would siphon away U.S. manufacturing jobs, as the North American Free Trade Agreement did in the 1990s.

+Consumer group Public Citizen criticized OFII's report and its findings, saying other studies did not show that trade pacts like TPP actually boosted foreign investment into the United States.

+"The report then translates its counterfactual hypothesis of increased foreign investment into a guesstimate of increased jobs, and then, incredibly, multiplies the spurious jobs number by three," said Ben Beachy, research director of Public Citizen's Global Trade Watch.

-Consumer group Public Citizen says trade agreements over the last 20 years have led to a net loss of nearly 5 million manufacturing jobs in the United States and depressed wages.
+Public Citizen has said trade agreements over the last 20 years have led to a net loss of nearly 5 million manufacturing jobs in the United States and depressed wages.

 But OFII estimated that the U.S. manufacturing sector would add 52,000 jobs due to increased investment from the Pacific deal.